 If you’ve been involved in a car accident recently, you understand the importance of the car accident report that is usually filed by the police.
-But, when is a car accident report filed in Virginia?
-If there is no accident report, will that affect my car accident claim?
+But, when is a police crash report filed in Virginia?
+If there is no police report, will that affect my auto accident claim?

 Car Accident Report Filed By Law Enforcement

-In Virginia, law-enforcement officers are required to file a car accident report if:
+In Virginia, a law enforcement officer is required to file a police crash report if:

-In this video, Mike Ritchie discusses car accident reports in Virginia.
+In this video, Mike Ritchie discusses auto accident reports in Virginia.
 Check it out here:

 If you’ve been in an accident, it’s always recommended that you call the police and ask that they come to the scene of the accident.

 But, if you’ve been in an accident and law enforcement didn’t come to the scene, you are responsible for reporting the accident as soon as you are able.
 It’s also important that you report the accident to your insurance company.
 BUT, BE AWARE, filing a police accident report is not the same as filing an insurance claim.
 You have to do both — report the accident to the police and call your insurance company.